eesoymilk/dcard-frontend-intern-hw/README.md

 - [cookie](https://www.npmjs.com/package/cookie)

-  Since I want my project to be as secure as possible, instead of storing GitHub's token in the browser (session stroage or local storage), I store them in a **httpOnly cookie**.
+  Since I want my project to be as secure as possible, instead of storing GitHub's token in the browser (session storage or local storage), I store them in a **httpOnly cookie**.
 This prevent **XSS** (cross-site scripting) since the cookie is not visible to any frontend JavaScript code and this cookie package is a wrapper around setting and reading cookie on the server.

 ### Routing

 - `/`

   This is the home page.
-After logining to GitHub, you should be redirected to this page and it should contain every issue you created by default.
+After logging into GitHub, you should be redirected to this page and it should contain every issue you created by default.
 You can do further searching with the search bar on the left, and you can filter the issues by label names using the filter bar on the right.
 Lastly, there is a

   - Query Parameters